 Individual areas of criteria such as for corporate ratings or U.S. public finance ratings may have differing long-term and short-term ratings relationships, some of which may be influenced by liquidity descriptors.
 Table 3 is not intended to reflect each of those criteria individually, but rather to reflect an approach to limit imputed ratings in aggregate.
 Table 3 reflects imputed short-term ratings.
-Long-term rating to short-term rating relationships for unrated issues of rated issuers are applied as described in "Methodology For Linking Short-Term And Long-Term Ratings For Corporate, Insurance, And Sovereign Issuers," published May 7, 2013; "Commercial Paper I," published March 23, 2004, for banks and nonbank financial institutions; and "Commercial Paper, VRDO, And Self-Liquidity," published July 3, 2007, for U.S. public finance issuers.
+Long-term rating to short-term rating relationships for issues not rated but issued by rated issuers are applied as described in "Methodology For Linking Short-Term And Long-Term Ratings," April 7, 2017; and "Commercial Paper, VRDO, And Self-Liquidity," published July 3, 2007, for U.S. public finance issuers.

 b.
-Unrated guaranteed investments
+Guaranteed investments

-29. We view the credit quality of a not rated senior guaranteed investment as equal with the ICR on the guaranter if the guarantee meets the characteristics outlined in the "Guarantee Criteria" section of "Guarantee Criteria--Structured Finance," published May 7, 2013, or "Methodology And Assumptions For Analyzing Letter Of Credit-Supported Debt," published Feb.
-20, 2015.
-Guaranteed investments that do not conform to those criteria are "higher-risk investments."
+31. We view the credit quality of a senior guaranteed investment not rated by S&P Global Ratings as equal with the ICR on the guarantor if the guarantee meets the characteristics outlined in "Guarantee Criteria" or " Methodology For Analyzing Letter Of Credit And Bank Liquidity-Supported Transactions c.
+Obligations not rated by S&P Global Ratings but issued by entities rated by S&P Global Ratings

+"Guaranteed investments that do not conform to those criteria are "higher-risk investments."